bank-vaults/bank-vaults.dev/docs/operator/templating-configuration.md

 Reads the content of a blob from disk (file) or from cloud blob storage services (object storage) at the given URL and returns it.
 This assumes that the path exists, and is readable by `vault-configurer`.

-Valid values for the URL paramaters are listed below, for more fine grained options check the documentation of the [underlying library](https://gocloud.dev/howto/blob/):
+Valid values for the URL parameters are listed below, for more fine grained options check the documentation of the [underlying library](https://gocloud.dev/howto/blob/):

 - `file:///path/to/dir/file`
 - `s3://my-bucket/object?region=us-west-1`